bihor/camaliga/Documentation/Changelog/Index.rst

             ListExtended-Template: the search uses now the search-action too.
 11.1.0      Replacement of the Viewhelper cam:addPublicResources.
 It is now deprecated.
 Use f:asset.css or f:asset.script instead.

-            New method for changing the page title.
+            New method for changing the page title and metatags.
 Utility PageTitle removed.

             Backend-Layout adapted for TYPO3 11.
 ==========  ==============================================================================================================================